Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

-GDP \cite{fei2023generative} offers a heuristic approximation for the likelihood term, which consists of a distance metric measuring the consistency to conditional inputs and a optional quality enhancement loss to control some desired properties in synthesized results.
-GDP can also be employed in blind inverse problems by optimizing the degradation parameters in degradation function $\mathcal{A}$ with the distance metric during sampling process.
+Subsequently, BlindDPS performs a parallel sampling process to simultaneously recover the clean image $\mathbf{x}$ and the unknown degradation parameters $\boldsymbol{\varphi}$ from the conditional distribution $p(\mathbf{x},\boldsymbol{\varphi} |\mathbf{c})$ with the estimated likelihood in Eq. \ref{BlindDPS_1}.
+GDP \citep{fei2023generative} offers a heuristic approximation for the likelihood term, which consists of a distance metric measuring the consistency to conditional inputs and an optional quality enhancement loss to control some desired properties in synthesized results.
+GDP can also be employed in blind inverse problems by optimizing the degradation parameters in the degradation function $\mathcal{A}$ with the distance metric during sampling process.